suryasundarraj/rpi-mcp3008-analogData-thingspeak/README.md

 2. Account on Thingspeak and generate a channel, you will be provided with the unique API Key

 # Build and Install

+## Thingspeak Configuration

+1. Login to your Thingspeak Account and Click on My Channels

+2. Open the channel created by you and Click on API Keys

+3. Copy the Write API Key and Paste it on the adcRpi/adcRpi.py Line Number 11

 ## Setting up the SPI enviroinment on Raspberry Pi